ceenaa/KAN/README.md

 # Kolmogorov-Arnold Networks (KAN)

 This repository contains an implementation of Kolmogorov-Arnold Networks (KAN) using PyTorch.
 KANs are a neural network architecture designed to approximate multivariate functions through a combination of linear transformations and spline-based layers.
 The network is particularly effective for tasks requiring smooth and accurate approximations.
+You can see more details in [KAN journal paper](https://arxiv.org/abs/2404.19756)

 ## Features